 Yes.
 But it is recommended you take the test by the end of your first semester.

-is the only accrediting body for schools, colleges, and departments of education authorized by the U.S. Department of Education.
-NCATE determines which schools, colleges, and departments of education meet rigorous national standards in preparing teachers and other school specialists for the classroom.
+CAEP advances excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.
+CAEP determines which schools, colleges, and departments of education meet rigorous national standards in preparing teachers and other school specialists for the classroom.

 Records Office, Lower Level Gallagher, Niagara University, NY 14109